AtChem/AtChem2/tests/tests/INFO.md

 AtChem2.
 These tests check the overall behaviour of the model for a range of possibile configurations.

-- `firstorder`, `secondorder`, `static`: generic chemical mechanism (1 or 2 reaction, 2 species).
-These are manufactured ODE systems with known solutions.

 - `short*`: chemical mechanism of CH3OH, C2H5OH, BUT2OL (324 reactions, 105 species), no constraints:
   - `short`: change values of TEMP, H2O, DEC.
 Set ROOF to CLOSED.
 Two species initialized, one species output, inverted order of outputRates.
 Start time = 19/11/08 12:00, runtime= 15 min.
 Change latitude and longitude.
 Change output reaction rates and jacobian to 300 seconds.
   - `short_dense`: set Solver Type = Dense.